evy0311/t440p-hackintosh/README.md

 - Audio (from internal speaker and headphone jack)
 - USB Ports
 - Graphics Acceleration
-- Facetime/iMessage
+- FaceTime/iMessage
 - Trackpoint/Touchpad (see below)
-- WiFi and Bluetooth (with WiFi card and BIOS mod)
-- Handoff and Airdrop, other Apple features (using WiFi card and BIOS mod)
+- WiFi and Bluetooth, Handoff and AirDrop, other Apple features (with WiFi card and BIOS mod, see below)

 ##### What doesn't work:
 - There is currently a bug in the latest versions of the AppleALC kext that cause reboots after waking from sleep.
-While waiting for a fix on this, I have temporarily rolled back the kext to version to 1.2.8.
+While waiting for a fix on this, I have temporarily rolled back the kext to version 1.2.8.
 This shouldn't appear any different to you, but at this time do not update this kext until a fix is released.

+##### WiFi/Bluetooth Card and BIOS Mod:
+If you wish to have native features such as WiFi, Bluetooth, Handoff, AirDrop, etc. working on your hackintosh, you will need to use a supported card.
+I have opted to use the [DW1560 BCM94352Z](https://www.aliexpress.com/item/32487923741.html?spm=a2g0s.9042311.0.0.77264c4dIes6Qw) card.
+I have had no issues with this card and all Apple features work without using issue using the files from this guide.
+You will also need to have a modded BIOS in order for your T440p to accept the card.
+I had my BIOS modded in this thread [here](https://www.techinferno.com/index.php?/forums/topic/12229-lenovo-thinkpad-t440p-t440s-t540-unlocked-bios-menu-wlan-wi-fi-whitelist-mod/).
+Follow all of the information in the beginning of that thread in order to receive help.
+If you have questions or need help getting yours working, feel free to open an issue so we can resolve it!

 ## Creating the USB Installer
 Since I don't have access to a legitimate Mac, I needed to be able to create a vanilla macOS installer.
 This guide (and many others) used to inform users to create a USB installer for a macOS Distro such as Niresh.
 While this may work just fine for then creating a vanilla macOS installer, distro's can be (and are) very shady.
 They come preloaded with a bunch of extra junk that is not needed, and just overall are *highly* advised against being used.
 Follow the steps below to figure out how to create a REAL macOS Catalina Vanilla installer without having access to a real Mac.